PatternsTechGit/PT_Angular_ResolverDesignPattern/README.md

   ```bash
   ng generate service account
   ```

-  * In this service we will first import *HttpClient*, *Account Model*, *Observable*, and *environment* file we just created we have created
-  * Implement *getAllAccounts* method which will return an array of accounts in response of observable type.
+  In this service we will first import *HttpClient*, *Account Model*, *Observable*, and *environment* file we just created we have created and will implement *getAllAccounts* method which will return an array of accounts in response of observable type.

   ```ts
 import { Injectable } from '@angular/core';
 import { HttpClient } from '@angular/common/http';